Biden tours beach town damaged by massive California storms

 CAPITOLA, Calif.
-(AP) — President Joe Biden walked along the splintered boardwalk of this picture-postcard beach town Tuesday and heard from business owners struggling to repair damage to their shops after deadly storms caused devastation across the region and killed more than 20 people statewide.
+(AP) — President Joe Biden walked along the splintered boardwalk of this picture-postcard California beach town Thursday and heard from business owners struggling to repair damage to their shops after deadly storms caused devastation across the region and killed more than 20 people statewide.

-Paradise Beach Grille Owner Chuck Maier told Biden that water had gushed up from the floor and swamped his business on Monterey Bay.
+Paradise Beach Grille Owner Chuck Maier told Biden that water had gushed up from the floor and swamped his business on Monterey Bay not far from Santa Cruz.
 “No kidding," Biden exclaimed.

 People are also reading…